 These development projects radiate from the Cher axis and are built around a common identity: the renovated Faubourg Saint-Pierre leads to a new station district that opens up on the other side of the tracks and the Cher; the Pierre Leroux and La Verrerie districts are being reshaped and have seen their economic role strengthened as well as their local centrality.

-The cedilla is a diacritical sign placed under a letter to indicate a change in its pronunciation, as seen in the name of the city of Montluçon.
-In our design, the reference to the cedilla highlights both the singularity of the city and the Cher river's line that goes across the city.
-When the "C" represents the Cher, the cedilla stands for the ambition of the urbanization project, that aims at creating a bridge between the two banks of Montluçon.
+The cedilla is a diacritical sign placed under a letter to indicate a change in its pronunciation, as is the case for the city of Montluçon.
+In this visual identity, the reference to the cedilla underlines both the singularity of the city as well as the course of the river that runs through it, the Cher.
+If the "C" represents the Cher, the cedilla represents the ambition of the urbanization project to create a bridge between the two banks to reunify Montluçon.